Where is Gallatin, Tennessee?

 - Located 29 miles northeast of Nashville

-Located just 30 miles north of Nashville, Gallatin has numerous opportunities for outdoor recreation, education, shopping, dining and more.
+Located just 29 miles north of Nashville, Gallatin has numerous opportunities for outdoor recreation, education, shopping, dining and more.
+Gallatin is the County Seat for Sumner County.
 The downtown square is the hub for this thriving community.
 The historic courthouse anchors business of all types and some of the most charming restaurants in the Nashville area.
 With miles of shoreline on Old Hickory lake, fishing, boating and water skiing are always just minutes away.
 Lock 4 Park, Triple Creek Park, Municipal Park, Clearview Park and Thompson Park offer lots of options for relaxing outdoors such as picnic pavilions, disc golf, walking greenway, dog park, swimming pool, water slide and much, much more.

 Gallatin's Long Hollow Golf Course is an affordable option for middle Tennessee golfers.
 It boasts an 18 hole regulation course, putting green, carts, tournaments and lessons.
 It is open 7 days a week.